Thursday, December 19, 2024

 The painting process.
 Now you can proceed to fill in your still life elements with color, always observing shapes, textures, colors, shadows, and highlights.
 Some of your colors will need to be layered, and some of your marks will be laid heavily, others with a very light touch.
 It can also help to have a toothpick available to scrape in lines and texture, such as in these leaves.

 The shadows.
-The final step was laying in black soft pastel beneath the still life to create shadows.
+The final step is laying in black soft pastel beneath the still life to create shadows.
 Simply fill in the areas and softly blend in and away from the still life using your finger.
 Then, stand back, observe carefully, and make any needed adjustments to your artwork.

 Notes: You may have noticed that, although using the same model, the above two pieces are painted from two very different vantage points.
 Also, one artist chose not to include the pine cone, and some of the leaves are rearranged in the artworks.
 These pieces were painted by adults, but can be painted by younger artists as well.